pingidentity/pingidentity-devops-getting-started/docs/hooks.md

 # Using DevOps hooks

-Our DevOps hooks are product-specific scripts that are called or can be called by the `entrypoint.sh` script that is used start up our product containers.
-Their use is intended only for DevOps professionals.
+Our DevOps hooks are build-specific scripts that are called or can be called by the `entrypoint.sh` script that is used start up our product containers.

+    > Use of our DevOps hooks is intended only for DevOps professionals.

 The available hooks are built with the DevOps images, and can be found in the `hooks` subdirectory of each product directory in the [Docker builds](../../pingidentity-docker-builds) repository.